danieloskarsson/jsond/README.md

 ## Optionals

-A member can be defined as optional by appending the optional-character to the end of the JSOND name.
+A member can be defined as optional by appending a question mark to the end of the JSOND name.

-	optional-character = %x3f                ; ?

-	name = name [ optional-character ]       ; e.g. name?
+	name = %x22 *char [ %x3f ] %x22          ; e.g. "name?"

 An optional member MAY have the value null.
 An optional member MAY be undefined in JSON text.